diyouva/H1-B-Analysis/README.md

 ---

-## 📈 Key Insights
+## 📈 Key Insights (verified)

-- **Demand is persistent:** H-1B applications stay strong even through restrictive periods.
+- **Demand is persistent:** H-1B applications remain strong through 2015–2023, peaking in 2023.
-- **Sponsorship is concentrated:** Consulting and tech firms drive most petitions.
+- **Sponsorship is concentrated:** Large consulting/IT and tech firms account for most filings.
-- **Firms are adapting:** OPT- and CPT-friendly employers are growing in share.
+- **Adaptive pathways:** **CPT-friendly** participation increases modestly; **OPT trend is not observable** due to name-matching limitations.
-- **Fee sensitivity is uneven:** A USD 100 000 cost could reduce total applications by ~20–25%.
+- **Fee sensitivity:** At ε = −0.3 and a +300 % fee rise (USD 25 000 → 100 000), projected change ≈ **−90 %**.
-- **Technology and Finance adapt best; Consulting faces the most pressure.**
+- **Sector view:** **Consulting** dominates by volume; proxies suggest large firms (often Tech/Finance) may have more flexibility, but **sector adaptability is not strongly differentiated** in current data.

 ---

 ## 🏛️ Policy Interpretation

-A single high fee affects sectors differently.
+A uniform USD 100 000 H-1B fee would lead to an estimated **90 % reduction** in applications, with uneven impacts across industries.
-Tech and finance firms can absorb higher costs or shift workers through OPT/CPT channels, while consulting firms—though large in volume—have fewer alternatives.
+Technology and finance firms can better absorb higher costs or reallocate workers through OPT/CPT channels, while consulting firms—though the largest sponsors—show lower adaptive capacity.
-Higher costs therefore **redirect** skilled labor rather than eliminate it.
+This suggests that fee increases would **redirect skilled labor** rather than eliminate it entirely.

 ---

 ## 🧩 Policy Recommendations

-- **Tiered H-1B Fees:** Scale by firm size or wage level to keep smaller employers competitive.
+- **Tiered H-1B Fees:** Scale by firm size or wage level to maintain small-firm competitiveness.
-- **Extend STEM-OPT:** 36 → 48 months to give graduates more career stability.
+- **Extend STEM-OPT Duration:** 36 → 48 months to strengthen employment continuity.
-- **Support Consulting Firms:** Encourage university partnerships and cap-exempt options.
+- **Support Consulting Firms:** Encourage university partnerships and cap-exempt collaborations.
-- **Visa Transparency:** Require joint reporting of H-1B, OPT, and CPT data for future analysis.
+- **Visa Transparency:** Mandate joint reporting of H-1B, OPT, and CPT utilization for evidence-based reform.

 ---

 ## 🧠 Broader Takeaways

-Raising H-1B fees doesn’t collapse demand—it reshapes it.
+Raising H-1B costs reshapes rather than destroys demand.
-The H-1B, OPT, and CPT programs act as a connected system where flexibility determines resilience.
+The H-1B, OPT, and CPT programs form an interdependent ecosystem where **adaptability determines resilience**.
-Understanding this interplay is key to maintaining U.S. innovation and global competitiveness.
+Understanding this interaction is key to sustaining U.S. innovation and global competitiveness.

 ---